 It Can Make Home Life More Convenient

-ADEPT (Automated Decentralised P2P Telemetry) is a decentralised IoT system created by IBM and Samsung, which allows billions of devices to broadcast transactions between peers, and also allows them to perform self-maintenance.
-A smart washing machine was tested, for example, and it automatically ordered and purchased detergent using Bitcoins or Ethers, negotiating for the best deal through smart contracts based off of owner’s preferences.
-With blockchain involved, a democratised, independent platform is used, ensuring that all people involved with the transaction play fair and no single entity is in control.
-With technology like this emerging on the horizon, home automation will be more efficient, and long gone will be the days of travelling to the nearest supermarket just for that one thing you didn’t realise you needed.
+ADEPT (Automated Decentralised P2P Telemetry) is a decentralized IoT system created by IBM and Samsung, which allows billions of devices to broadcast transactions between peers, and also allows them to perform self-maintenance.
+A smart washing machine was tested, for example, and it automatically ordered and purchased detergent using Bitcoins or Ethers, negotiating for the best deal through smart contracts based off of the owner’s preferences.
+With blockchain involved, a democratized, independent platform is used, ensuring that all people involved with the transaction play fair and no single entity is in control.
+With technology like this emerging on the horizon, home automation will be more efficient, and long gone will be the days of traveling to the nearest supermarket just for that one thing you didn’t realize you needed.

 But It Can’t Overcome Major Security Issues…

 “What could you possibly mean?”
 I hear you Bitcoin enthusiasts shouting, “Blockchain ensures that Bitcoin transactions are safe and secure!”
 That may be true within the financial sector, but when it comes to home automation, blockchain technology runs very large risks.
 Ever heard of the 51% attack?
 It refers to a hypothetic attack that can occur on a blockchain, usually involving Bitcoins.
-A group of miners controlling over 50 per cent of the network’s mining hashrate can make a serious attack on blockchain.
+A group of miners controlling over 50 percent of the network’s mining hash rate can make a serious attack on the blockchain.
 They could prevent new transactions from gaining conformation, making all payments between users impossible.
 Transactions can also be reversed by this group, running the risk of users double-spending their coins.
 Scary, right?

 But don’t despair.
 This doesn’t mean that using blockchain within home automation won’t be safe and secure in the future.
 Home appliances are becoming more technologically advance annually, and as soon as they become compatible with the complex blockchain software, the more secure it will be to use.